Margraten: Preceding developments

 Until 1982 the municipality with this name comprised, beside Margraten, the hamlets Groot Welsden, Klein Welsden, Termaar and 't Rooth.

 In 1982 this municipality was extended with a number of neighbouring municipalities: Cadier en Keer, Mheer, Noorbeek and Sint Geertruid.
 Also the village Scheulder, that until then was part of another municipality, was added.

 As a result, from 1982 until 2011 the municipality of Margraten comprised the following population centres, that from 2011 on are all part of nowadays municipality of Eijsden-Margraten.

-American Cemetery
+American cemetery

-At Margraten the Netherlands American Cemetery and Memorial is situated.

-Established in 1960, it is Europe's third largest war cemetery for unidentified soldiers who died in World War II.
-8,301 soldiers are buried there under long rows of white crosses and stars of David.
+The Netherlands American Cemetery and Memorial is located in Margraten.
+Established in 1960, it is Europe's third largest war cemetery for unidentified soldiers who died in World War II, 8,301 soldiers are buried there.
 All graves are adopted by locals, who attend the graves and lay flowers.

-This cemetery is the final resting place for, among others, Lt.
+The Margraten cemetery is the final resting place for, among others, Lt.
 Colonel Robert G. Cole, who was awarded the Medal of Honor for action during the Normandy campaign in June 1944.

 President George W. Bush visited the cemetery on 8 May 2005, the first American president to do so.